-Researchers have just published the first study looking at women’s perceptions of COVID-19 and their healthcare experiences in the UK.
-This was a qualitative thematic analysis and it was published in BMC Pregnancy and Childbirth.
+The first study looking at women’s perceptions of COVID-19 and their healthcare experiences in the UK was a qualitative thematic analysis published in BMC Pregnancy and Childbirth.

-Back in May of this year, Karavadra et al (2020) developed a questionnaire and advertised it widely, through the BBC website, Twitter and other online media.
+In May 2020, Karavadra et al (2020) developed a questionnaire and advertised it widely, through the BBC website, Twitter and other online media.
 They were looking to hear from women who were currently pregnant or had already given birth during the pandemic.

 So what did they find?